arthurvieiras/assets-monitor/README.md

 # Assets Monitor

-This project was developed as a test for a job interview and there for is not production ready.
+This project was developed as a test for a job interview and therefor is not production ready.
-It's pourpouse is to recover information about a asset (e.g. PETR4) from brasilian market and send an email if it is above MAX_VALUE or below MIN_VALUE parameters.
+It's pourpouse is to recover information about a asset (e.g. PETR4) from brasilian market and send an email if it is above MAX_VALUE, or below MIN_VALUE parameters.

 ## Configuration files